-- (b) Using explosives, 'poisons or electrical devices to take fish.
-(Divers may use a power head on a hand-spear for protection against sharks). - Trespassing on licensed oyster areas; - (d) Digging worses within 5 m of the boundary of a licensed oyster area or within a Habitat Roserve: - Removing oysters from any oyster ground.
-However, a person may consume cysters "on the spot" in any public cyster reserve or on unlicensed oyster grounds; - (f) Obstructing lawful netting operations, damaging or interfering with fishing with fishing apparatus, or removing fish therefrom without lawful authority: - (g) Possession or carriage of prohibited apparatus in closed waters unless the apparatus is dismantled, secured or stowed: - (h) Collection of coral without lawful authority: - Selling fish without a licence or permit; - (i) Interfering with marine life and the habita! generally in any marine park or habitat reserve.
-(Note, however, that line-fishing is allowed in certain areas of marine parks. and there is no specific prohibition on fishing in a habital reserve.
-Digging of yabbies with a hand-pump or worms taken by hand capture is also allowed in habital reserves); - (k) Removing damaging or interfering with markers or signs erected under the markers or signs erected under authority of the Fisheries Act 1976.
+- (b) Using explosives, poisons or electrical devices to take lish.
+(Divers may use a power head on a hand-spear for protection against sharks). - Trespassing on licensed byster areas; - (d) Digging worms within 5 m of the boundary of a licensed syster area or within a Habitat Roserve; - Removing oysters from any oyster ground.
+However, a person may consume cysters "on the spot" in any public cyster reserve or on unlicensed cyster grounds; - Obstructing lawful netting operations, damaging or interfering with fishing apparatus, or removing fish therefrom without lawful authority; - (g) Possession or carriage of prohibited apparatus in closed waters unless the apparatus is dismantled, secured or slowed; - Collection of coral without lawful authority; Selling fish without a licence or permit, - Interfering with marine life and the habitat generally in any marine park or habitat reserve.
+(Note, however, that line-fishing is allowed in certain areas of marine parks. and there is no specific prohibition on fishing in a habitat reserve.
+Digging of yabbles with a hand-pump or worms taken by hand capture is also allowed in habital reserves); - Removing, damaging or interfering with markers or signs erected unde authority of the Fisheries Act 1976.